toronto-riichi-club/toronto-riichi-club.github.io/rules.md

     </tr>
     <tr>
       <th><a href="http://riichi.wiki/Sekinin_barai">Pao</a></th>
-      <td colspan="2">Daisangen, Daisuushi</td>
+      <td>Daisangen, Daisuushi</td>
-      <td>WRC, Tenhou</td>
+      <td>Daisangen, Daisuushi, Suukantsu</td>
+      <td>Tenhou</td>
       <td>The discarder of a third dragon or fourth wind when another player has already visibly claimed the two or three other sets is liable to pay the value of the whole hand if the hand wins by tsumo, or half its value if won by ron.
-No liability is incurred for discarding a tile that leads to a rinshan (rinshan pao), nor for discarding a tile that is claimed as another player's fourth kan (suukantsu pao).</td>
+For tournament play, the discarder is also liable to pay when discarding a tile that is claimed as another player's fourth kan (suukantsu pao).
+No liability is incurred for discarding a tile that leads to a rinshan (rinshan pao).</td>
     </tr>
     <tr>
       <th><a href="http://riichi.wiki/Multiple_yakuman#Single_yakuman_cap">Double yakuman</a></th>